sjain1992/awesome-tech/docs/jenkins-git.md

 - [Gradle | Modern Open-Source Enterprise Build Automation](http://gradle.org/)
 - [javacodegeeks.com: Setting up your application server with maven](http://www.javacodegeeks.com/2013/10/setting-up-your-application-server-with-maven.html)
 - [DZone: How to Set Up a Maven Repository In Minutes](https://dzone.com/articles/how-to-setup-a-maven-repository-in-minutes) A tutorial on how to set up Artifactory as a Maven repository to resolve and deploy artifacts in Maven builds.

+## Logging for Continuous Integration
+- [Logging for Continuous Integration 🌟🌟🌟](https://dzone.com/articles/logging-for-continuous-integration-1) Logging the details of what actually happens during the Continuous Integration process makes sense, but how many of us actually do it?
+Read on for more information.

 ## Deploying PHP Applications
 - [deployingphpapplications.com](http://www.deployingphpapplications.com/)